marbled-thai-lhd/tdt-health-monitor-client/README.md

 ## Security

-If you discover any security-related issues, please email security@example.com instead of using the issue tracker.
+If you discover any security-related issues, please email duythai1912@gmail.com instead of using the issue tracker.

 ## License

-The MIT License (MIT).
-Please see [License File](LICENSE.md) for more information.
+This software is **proprietary** and is the exclusive property of the copyright holder.

+**All rights reserved.** No part of this software may be used, copied, modified, distributed, or transmitted in any form or by any means without prior written permission from the owner.

+### Usage Requirements

+- ✋ **Permission Required**: You must obtain written permission before using this software
+- 🚫 **No Redistribution**: Redistribution in any form is strictly prohibited
+- 📝 **No Modification**: Modification without authorization is not allowed
+- 💼 **Commercial Use**: Requires separate commercial license agreement

+For licensing inquiries and permission requests, please contact: duythai1912@gmail.com

+© 2025.
+All Rights Reserved.

 ## Changelog